Tracking Single Page Applications in GA4(4 ways)

 • Disadvantages

-• The History Change trigger condition is suitable for SPAs whose URLs change frequently and require custom page parameters, but still rely on the History API.
+• Best for Dynamic SPAs: The History Change trigger works well for SPAs where URLs change frequently, custom page parameters are needed, and the site relies on the History API.

 Method 3:Delayed Send(History Change&dataLayer.push)